-Yak butter tea was introduced to the world around the 13th century by the Chinese, but it was American entrepreneur, author, and biohacker, David Asprey who created the Bulletproof Coffee and the Bulletproof Diet.
+While the Chinese may be credited for popularizing yak butter tea somewhere in the 1300s, it was American entrepreneur, author, and biohacker David Asprey who developed the Bulletproof Coffee and the Bulletproof Diet.

 This is the nutritional information for one tablespoon serving of ghee: